If winds die down, Island fishing comes to life

 There is no fall stocking list currently available on the DEC website, but if you aren’t sure which local lakes received a boost, you can call the DEC Freshwater Fisheries Office for info at 631-444-0280.

-The 7th Annual Ward Melville High School Fishing Expo and Fundraiser (www.wardmelvillefishingclub.com/2019expo) is slated for March 2.
+The 7th Annual Ward Melville High School Fishing Expo and Fundraiser (www.wardmelvillefishingclub.com/2019expo) will be March 2.
 This free event supports the Ward Melville High School Fishing Club.

 Comments